sam-andaluri/sam-andaluri.github.io/index.md

 # Customer Projects

+## RedisLabs - GKE Marketplace Integration

+Redis Enterprise Edition is available on GKE Marketplace.
+I developed the GKE integration for them.
+You can find the code [here](https://github.com/RedisLabs/gkemarketplace)

 ## Amazon MQ Disaster Recovery Architecture

 Customers using Amazon MQ frequently ask for a cross region DR. This [solution](https://github.com/sam-andaluri/BrokerSync) provides a way to copy messages from primary region to DR region and keep the messages in-sync between regions.